dragonexpert/pokemonmastersbot/README.md

 - **events**: Lists current and upcoming events.
 Includes datamined events.

 - **top** [hp|atk|def|spatk|spdef|speed]: Lists the top 10 sync pairs with that stat and the stat value.

+- **maxex**: States what the maximum number of EX Sync Pairs a player can have.

 > Slash commands are not currently implemented.
 I would like to make them at some point.